-ULEZ expansion: Now not a good time, says money expert Martin Lewis
+ULEZ expansion: London Mayor Sadiq Khan and Martin Lewis clash

 Following this remark, an audience member began shouting at Mr Khan over his plans before walking out and calling him "a con man".

-After the event, Angie Donnelley, 58, from Dagenham, told the BBC she was also planning to heckle the mayor as "so many people can't afford the new vehicles, they can't afford to even live or dress themselves".
+After the event, Angie Donnelley, 58, from Dagenham, told the BBC she had also been planning to heckle the mayor as "so many people can't afford the new vehicles - they can't afford to even live or dress themselves".

-"There are people who want to go and visit their loved ones' graves, and they have to pay £12.50.
+She added: "There are people who want to go and visit their loved ones' graves, and they have to pay £12.50.
 It's disgusting.

-"How can one man dictate to Essex what to do when we aren't even in London."
+"How can one man dictate to Essex what to do when we aren't even in London?"
+(Although Dagenham has been a part of Greater London since 1965, some people still regard it as being in Essex.)

 Although most London boroughs have signed an agreement with Transport for London (TfL) allowing them to install the ULEZ cameras, many still have reservations.

-A total of 11 outer London councils have expressed concerns over the expansion, with many asking the mayor to delay or improve the scrappage scheme to support people during the cost of living crisis.
+A total of 11 outer London councils have expressed concerns over the expansion, with many asking the mayor to delay or improve the scrappage scheme to support people during the cost-of-living crisis.

-Other councils bordering London, including Surrey County Council, have said it will not allow TfL warning signs.
+Some councils bordering London also have objections, with Surrey County Council saying it will not allow TfL warning signs.

 'Consultation was fair'